kwicherbelliaken/kwicherbelliaken.xyz/src/content/post/do-not-mock-synchronous-dependencies/index.md

 ---
-title: "Do not mock synchronous dependencies"
+title: "Oy!
+You don't need to mock synchronous dependencies"
-description: "This post is purely for testing the table of content, which should not be rendered"
+description: "Why testing real interactions makes mocking synchronous dependencies unnecessary."
-publishDate: "22 Feb 2023"
+publishDate: "23 Aug 2024"
-tags: ["test", "toc"]
+tags: ["testing", "jest"]
 ---

 ## Why you can spend more time on the toilet on your phone and less time unnecessarily mocking synchronous dependencies and looking up how to spell "unncecesarilly"